 Hilma Hooker, Bonaire

 Following a lengthy search, a large volume of marijuana was found behind a false bulkhead, and the Hilma Hooker became evidence in a major smuggling case.
-Soon after, the ship started to take on water and sank naturally, coming to rest on its starboard side at a depth of just under 30-metres.
+Soon after, the ship started to take on water and sank, coming to rest on its starboard side at a depth of roughly 30-metres.

 Today, the Hilma Hooker is one of Bonaire’s hottest underwater attractions, with easy access via shore and boat.
 This site appeals to all skill and comfort levels, offering everything from easy-going external tours to challenging penetration routes.
 Furniture and debris litter the ship’s interior, while yellow snapper, parrotfish, tarpon, and barracuda are commonly spotted swimming outside.